Indigenous support team

 A staffing structure at Coast Mountain College has been developed to better serve the specific needs of our Indigenous students.
 Coast Mountain College is proud to have staff that we have dedicated to delivering the services outlined below.

 Since the hiring of First Nations Access Coordinators in 1995, Indigenous student services and community relations have evolved.
-As of 2016, we now have Ali McDougall in the role of Aboriginal Relations and Executive Advisor to the President’s Office.
-We also have Bridie O’Brien in the role of Executive Director, Indigenization.
+As of 2026, we now have Ali McDougall in the role of Director, Indigenization.
+We also have a position called Transformation Learning Specialist, Indigenization.

-This team approach means that all levels of college administration are able to collaborate and contribute to Aboriginal student success.
+This team approach means that all levels of college administration are able to collaborate and contribute to Indigenous student success.

 Team approach